 Dr. Jabbour may recommend a dental extraction if the tooth can’t be saved in order to alleviate pain and to avoid the risk of infection – especially if your immune system is compromised.
 We have emergency dental care services and can usually see you the same day – call our dental office for details on an emergency dentist visit.

 A severely infected or damaged tooth is very unlikely to get better on its own.
 The longer that you wait, the worse the problem can get, and the more likely it is you will need to get your tooth pulled.

 If identified and treated early enough, it is possible that the tooth can be saved with a procedure like a root canal.

-Waiting too long to address the problem can result in many serious problems – including infection to surrounding teeth and even bone loss.
+Waiting too long to address the problem can result in many serious problems – including infection of surrounding teeth and even bone loss.

 Tooth Extraction Process

-As part of the process, Dr. Jabbour will need to know your health history prior to a tooth extraction.
-You’ll complete a form which will outline your medical history.
+As part of the process, Dr. Jabbour will need to know your health history prior to tooth extraction.
+You’ll complete a form that will outline your medical history.
 Some examples of conditions that he will need to be made aware of include (but aren’t limited to):